-Almost half of cancer survivors have ill health in later yearsOctober 11th, 2011 in Cancer /
+Almost half of cancer survivors have ill health in later yearsOctober 11, 2011 in Medicine & Health / Cancer

 Forty-five per cent of cancer survivors in Northern Ireland suffer from physical and mental health problems years after their treatment has finished, according to new research from Macmillan Cancer Support and Queen's University Belfast.